awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `testInvokeAuthorizer(input:completion:)`

 Tests a custom authorization behavior by invoking a specified custom authorizer.
 Use this to test and debug the custom authorization behavior of devices that connect to the IoT device gateway.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">TestInvokeAuthorizer action.
+Requires permission to access the [TestInvokeAuthorizer](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func testInvokeAuthorizer(input: TestInvokeAuthorizerInput, completion: @escaping (ClientRuntime.SdkResult<TestInvokeAuthorizerOutputResponse, TestInvokeAuthorizerOutputError>) -> Void)